45Drives/cephgeorep/README.md

 Threads = 8                   # number of worker threads to search for files Log Level = 1
 ```
-With this setup, `cephfssynd` will call the s3cmd wrapper script, which in turn calls `s3cmd put ...` for each new file passed to it by `cephfssyncd`, maintaining the directory tree hierarchy.
+With this setup, `cephfssyncd` will call the s3cmd wrapper script, which in turn calls `s3cmd put ...` for each new file passed to it by `cephfssyncd`, maintaining the directory tree hierarchy.

 ## Notes
 * Windows does not update the `mtime` attribute when drag/dropping or copying a file, so files that are moved into a shared folder will not sync if their Last Modified time is earlier than the most recent sync.